boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Show Measure

-You can also toggle the measure card visibility in the Number Card widget by using the Show Measure check box.
+You can toggle the measure card visibility in the Number Card widget by using the Show Measure checkbox.

 From the measure property section, you can customize the font size and color of the measure values displayed in the Number Card widget.